 If you are a brewery or brewpub located in Colorado, we hope that you will consider joining the Colorado Brewers Guild today!

-Have an active TTB Brewer’s Notice.
-(If you do not have your TTB Brewer’s Notice yet, but are planning to open a brewery in Colorado, you can join as a Brewery in Planning.)
+Have an active TTB Brewer’s Notice and a manufacturing or brew pub license issued by the Colorado Liquor and Tobacco Enforcement Division.
+(If you do not have both of these yet, but are planning to open a brewery in Colorado, you can join as a Brewery in Planning.)

 Be a craft brewer as defined by the CBG bylaws with a brewery in Colorado.